 The setup phase is initiated by the mobile application requesting the service, which issues an Intent to the Fidesmo App (see the Fidesmo App documentation for details).

-The Fidesmo Backend Server will then send a ServiceDescriptionRequest to the Service Provider, which contains a Service ID identifying the service.
-The Service Provider responds with a synchronous message containing a Service Description structure: the text that will be shown to the user, and the pricing information.
+The Fidesmo Backend Server will then send a ServiceDescriptionRequest to the Service Provider, which contains a service ID identifying the service (in the Figure that ID is someService).
+The Service Provider responds with a synchronous message containing a Service Description structure:, text that shall be shown to the user, and the pricing information.

-The Fidesmo Backend Server will use that information to ask the user for confirmation, and, once the user has entered her payment details, to authorize the payment at the Payment Service Provider, if the service has a cost.
+The Fidesmo Backend Server will use that information to ask the user for confirmation, and, if the service has a cost, to authorize the payment at the Payments Handling component once the user has entered her payment details.

 2. Service Delivery Phase

-Depending on how the Intent was issued to the Fidesmo App, it will return a result to the calling application.
+Finally, depending on how the Intent was issued to the Fidesmo App by the application in the mobile phone, it will return a result to that calling application.

 Exchanging additional data between Service Provider components